~ 6 MIN READ

 5. Put a system like ClearPoint in place to track progress.

-Manage Your Corporate And Business Strategies With ClearPoint
+Manage Your Corporate Strategies And Business Plans With ClearPoint

 In ClearPoint you can:

-- Connect elements of business strategy to corporate strategy goals.
+- Connect elements of business plan to corporate strategy goals.
 You’ll visualize the hierarchy from the corporate level down to each department’s work plan.

 - Track corporate- and business-level strategy performance.
 Quickly view important metrics and track important projects.